shidenkai0/rental/README.md

 docker-compose up
 ```

-The API Server should now be listening on http://localhost:9090
+The API Server should now be listening on http://localhost:9090, the v1 API is available under the path `/v1`.

 The default basic auth credentials when running locally are `rental:rental`.